We all know the saying;

-The Therapeutics Goods Association (Health Department) have prescribed me an Australian made product called LGP Classic 10:10.
+The Therapeutics Goods Association (Health Department) prescribed me an Australian made product called LGP Classic 10:10.
 It’s a combined product with 50% THC and 50% CBD.
 This combination is likely to be the best for chronic pain.

-Hope it will work.
+Hope it would work.

 I was watching the TV show “New Amsterdam” and one of the patients could no longer afford her insulin to treat her life threatening diabetes.
 She said to Max, the hospital CEO, ” I can’t afford to live”.